architect/arc.codes/src/shared/en/aws/reference-data-delete.md

 }
 ```

-The POST deletes the row and redirects home.
+The POST to `/notes/:noteID/del` deletes the row and redirects home:

 ```javascript
 // src/http/post-notes-000noteID-del/index.js